MarketSquare/SSHLibrary/README.rst

 ------------

 SSHLibrary is a `Robot Framework <http://robotframework.org>`__ test library for testing SSH and SFTP.
-It works both with Python and Jython.
+It is operating system independent and works both with Python and Jython.

 The library has the following main usages:

-- Executing commands on the remote machine, either with blocking or non-blocking behaviour.
+- Executing commands on the remote machine, either with blocking or non-blocking behavior.
 - Writing and reading in an interactive shell.
 - Transferring files and directories over SFTP.
 - Ensuring that files and directories exist on the remote machine.